Welcome to The Storied Recipe!

 This pudding recipe does NOT taste strongly of kidney.

-- The kidney is chopped finally, cooked twice to soften its flavor, blended with beef gravy, beer, onions and carrots, and encased in a highly flavorful crust.
+- The kidney is chopped finely, cooked twice to soften its flavor, blended with beef gravy, beer, onions, and carrots, and encased in a highly flavorful crust.
 It is truly delicious.
 Don’t just take my word for it – all 6 of us enjoyed our steak and kidney puddings, even those who were most hesitant.

 - Lots more tips below (that I learned after the fact).